lfrati/onesearch.nvim/README.md

 # onesearch.nvim
-What is onerseach?
+What is onesearch?
 Not his [highness of motion](https://github.com/easymotion/vim-easymotion) nor a mind bending [approach](https://github.com/ggandor/leap.nvim).

 This pony does one thing and one thing only: interactively searches for a pattern.